-French Polynesia's main island of Tahiti (meaning 'the gathering place') stands prominently looking over her surrounding sister islands like a proud queen, her soaring interior mountains sheltering deep valleys, plummeting waterfalls, and crystal streams flowing down to the rugged coastline of black and white sand beaches and blue lagoons.
+French Polynesia's prominent main island of Tahiti looks over her surrounding sister islands as a proud queen might, her soaring interior mountains sheltering deep valleys, plummeting waterfalls, and crystal streams flowing down to the rugged coastline of black and white sand beaches and blue lagoons.
 Tahiti is actually made up of two islands, Tahiti-Nui and Tahiti-Iti, joined by a narrow isthmus.

 Most holidaymakers will begin their island holiday in Papeete, Tahiti's capital and the commercial hub of French Polynesia.
 This small, busy city has a French flavour and laidback atmosphere, and is worth exploring for its vibrant Central Market, pearl shops, attractive waterfront, and selection of excellent restaurants.

 Another must for visitors is to take a round-the-island tour, along the 73-mile (117km) road encircling the island, passing historic monuments, museums, beaches, ruined temples, waterfalls, gardens, and some beautiful, dramatic scenery.

 The island's best white sand beaches are between Punaauia and Papara, but many visitors get more of a thrill out of visiting the famed black sand beaches on the east coast, particularly the renowned Pointe Venus.